giobauermeister/esptool-gui-electron-vue/README.md

 - Python installed
 - [esptool.py](https://github.com/espressif/esptool) installed
 - esptool.py configured in PATH

+## Instructions for v1.0.0
+You can flash one firmware binary or up to 4 binary files.

 ## Instructions for v0.1.0-beta
 You should have two binaries in hand for flashing.
 This version demands both firmware and spiffs file to be in place as well as their memory address.